ISCB-Academy/integrating_knowledge_data/README.md

 [![DOI](https://zenodo.org/badge/475292319.svg)](https://zenodo.org/badge/latestdoi/475292319)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-These materials will be delivered as part of the ISCB Academy webinar series on April 22, 2022 at 8:00 AM EDT.
+These materials was delivered as part of the ISCB Academy webinar series on April 22, 2022 at 8:00 AM EDT.

+### Cite as:
+> Mahmoud Ahmed, & Trang Huyen Lai.
+(2022, May 10).
+Integrating gene expression and biological knowledge for drug discovery and repurposing.
+Zenodo. https://doi.org/10.5281/zenodo.6534994

 # Integrating gene expression and biological knowledge for drug discovery and repurposing